MapBBCode/mapbbcode/EMBEDDING.md

 15. Cancel the posting, go to the administration panel and disable external maps.
 16. Return to the forum thread and check that `[mapid]` code is not parsed.
 17. Create a new pos, click "Map" and ensure there is no "Upload" button.

-### Private messages

-1. Create another user.
-2. Open private messages panel and start writing a PM to that user.
-3. Add a map to the private message, check its preview, and then send it.
-4. There should be no mapbbcode scripts in the private messages page now.
-5. Log in as another user and open the received message.
-The map should be displayed properly.
-6. Click reply, add a map, click preview to check that it's working.

 ### Administration